aaatanasi/j2-showroom-assistant/README.md

 ## Example Workflow

-1. Upload appointment CSV/XLSX (as currently used by the sh
+1. Upload appointment CSV/XLSX (as currently used by the showroom)
+2. Provide season (e.g. PFW26)
+3. J2 outputs a CRM-ready Opportunity CSV
+4. CSV is imported directly into the CRM

+See the `/examples` directory for sample input and output files.

+---

+## Why This Matters

+Many AI projects focus on content generation alone.
+This project focuses on operational reality:

+- respecting existing human workflows
+- enforcing data integrity
+- preventing AI hallucinations
+- supporting real-world adoption

+It demonstrates how AI can be introduced without requiring teams to relearn or abandon systems they already trust.

+---